-Adding new node
+Adding a new node

-In order to add a new node right click on a surface background and select a node type from a popup or type its name to find it.
+To add a new node right click on a surface background and select a node type from a popup or type its name to find it.
 Visual Scripts can use engine and game types API just like C++ and C# scripts.
 Also, when hovering the items with a mouse cursor the tooltip will show the documentation comments with details of every node.

 Visual Scripting with Flax

-Visual Scripts can override base class methods, have custom properties and methods full of visual code.
-To understand some basic concepts let's create a simple script that prints the custom message to the log when user clicks the mouse button.
+Visual Scripts can override base class methods, and have custom properties and methods full of visual code.
+To understand some basic concepts let's create a simple script that prints the custom message to the log when the user clicks the mouse button.

 Firstly, create a new Visual Script (like in the tutorial above).
 Then open it and override the OnUpdate method - it's called on active scripts during every game update so we can use it to update the game logic.

-To override method you can use the special button on the script functions list in the Class Members panel, or type the function name in the context menu and select the one under Method Overrides category.
+To override the method you can use the special button on the script functions list in the Class Members panel, or type the function name in the context menu and select the one under the Method Overrides category.
 Both ways are correct.